AndSte01/indoor-cycling-liveticker-backend-php-custom/README.md

 All of the documentation can be found in the [wiki](https://github.com/AndSte01/indoor-cycling-liveticker-backend-php/wiki).

 ## To-Do
-All documentation needs to be revisited.
+Disciplines need areas they are assigned to!!!
+Already implemented now do testing All documentation needs to be revisited.

 ## Testing